Okay, here are the best Pole links I've seen to date...starting with...

 - Off Yonder

-- is GA Cameron Martindell, with this illustrated blog...from on-the-job snow shoveling to digging out the entrance to that buried aircraft (917) a mile from the end of the skiway...this is the Pole section of his prolific site.
+- is GA Cameron Martindell, with this illustrated blog...from on-the-job snow shoveling to digging out the entrance to that buried aircraft (917) a mile from the end of the skiway...this is the Antarctic section of his prolific site.

 - 2005